yramachers/PVTree/README.md

 ```

 and may be run directly (NB: you will need to set the `PVTREE_CLIMATE_DATA_PATH`
 environment variable to pint to the climate data you wish to use).
+This is the
+recommended way to run if you are developing or studying the code.

 You may also install the programs, libraries and configuration files by running: